Diabetes: Checking Your Blood Sugar

 Record the results

 Recording your blood sugar results is very important.
-Your doctor will use your record to see how often your blood sugar levels are in your target range.
-This information lets your doctor know if your medicine (insulin or pills) needs adjusting.
+You and your doctor will use your record to see how often your blood sugar levels are in your target range.
+This information lets you and your doctor know how your medicine, food, and activity are affecting your blood sugar.
 Be sure to take your record with you on each visit to your doctor or diabetes educator.

 To record your results, you can: